SolDapper/mcswap-sdk/README.md

 # mcswap-sdk
 Javascript SDK for the McSwap Protocol

-McSwap is a Trustless Smart Escrow Protocol on the Solana Blockchain that enables app developers to build their own Marketplaces and OTC services for digital assets.
-Direct onchain revenue sharing is built-in and allows developers to define usage fees for when they or their application's users create or execute McSwap Escrows through their apps and tools.
+McSwap is a Trustless Smart Escrow Protocol on the Solana Blockchain that enables app developers to build their own Marketplace and OTC/P2P services for digital assets.
+Onchain revenue sharing is built-in and allows developers to define usage fees for when they or their application's users create or execute McSwap Escrows through their apps and tools.

 ![powered by solana](https://cd6na2lma222gpigviqcpr5n7uewgxd7uhockofelflsuaop7oiq.arweave.net/EPzQaWwGtaM9BqogJ8et_QljXH-h3CU4pFlXKgHP-5E)